Estes Park Hiking

 A great easy hike in winter is the Upper Beaver Meadows hike.
 There are two different routes you can take (or you can take one each way): the road is 1.6 miles to get to the parking area at the west end of Beaver Meadows...

-Tired of waiting in line for a ski lift?
-Tired of the crowds and the $25 hotdogs?
+Are you tired of waiting in line for a ski lift?
+Tired of the resort crowds and the $25 hotdogs?
 Prefer a pristine backcountry winter experience?
 It's time to try snowshoeing in Rocky Mountain National Park.